ed-henrique/how-to-keychron-qmk/README.md

 ### Tick counter reset by keyboard sleep

 As stated in the [Keychron FAQ](https://keychron.in/faq/), keyboards go into sleep mode automatically after 10 minutes of sitting idle.
-At every, or nearly every, keyboard sleep, the tick counter returned by `timer_read32()` resets[^2].
+At every, or nearly every, keyboard sleep, the tick counter returned by `timer_read32()` resets.
 Keep this is mind when using it.
 More info about this in [#1](https://github.com/ed-henrique/how-to-keychron-qmk/issues/1).

 ## Oh no, something went wrong